Escheat: Background

-At the Norman Conquest of England in 1066, all the land of England was claimed as the personal possession of William the Conqueror under allodial title.
-The monarch thus became the sole "owner" of all the land in the kingdom, a position which persists to the present day.
-He then granted it out to his favoured followers, who thereby became tenants-in-chief, under various contracts of feudal land tenure.
-Such tenures, even the highest one of "feudal barony", never conferred ownership of land but merely ownership of rights over it, that is to say ownership of an estate in land.
-Such persons are therefore correctly termed "land-holders" or "tenants" (from Latin teneo to hold), not owners.
-If held freely, that is to say by freehold, such holdings were heritable by the holder's legal heir.
-On the payment of a premium termed feudal relief to the treasury, such heir was entitled to demand re-enfeoffment by the king with the fee concerned.
+At the Norman Conquest of England in 1066, all land in England was claimed as the personal possession of William the Conqueror under allodial title.
+The monarch thereby became the sole "owner" of all land in the kingdom, a position that persists today.
+William granted land to his followers, who became tenants-in-chief under various contracts of feudal land tenure.
+Such tenures—even the highest, that of "feudal barony"—never conferred ownership of the land itself, but only ownership of rights over it, that is, an estate in land.
+The holders are therefore correctly described as "landholders" or "tenants" (from the Latin teneo, "to hold") rather than owners.
+Holdings held freely, by freehold, were heritable by the holder's legal heir.
+On payment of a premium known as feudal relief to the treasury, the heir was entitled to demand re-enfeoffment by the king with the fee concerned.

-Where no legal heir existed, the logic of the situation was that the fief had ceased to exist as a legal entity, since being tenantless no one was living who had been enfeoffed with the land, and the land was thus technically owned by either the crown or the immediate overlord (where the fee had been subinfeudated by the tenant-in-chief to a mesne lord, and perhaps the process of subinfeudation had been continued by a lower series of mesne-lords) as ultimus haeres.
-Logically therefore it was in the occupation of the crown alone, that is to say in the royal demesne.
-This was the basic operation of an escheat ('excadere'), a failure of heirs.
+Where no legal heir existed, the fief was regarded as having ceased to exist as a legal entity: being tenantless, no living person had been enfeoffed with the land, which was then held either by the Crown or by the immediate overlord as ultimus haeres.
+The latter applied where the fee had been subinfeudated by the tenant-in-chief to a mesne lord, possibly through a further series of mesne lords.
+In principle, the land fell into the occupation of the Crown alone, that is, into the royal demesne.
+This was the basic operation of an escheat (excadere), a failure of heirs.